andyandreolli/nastranMagic-for-MATLAB/readme.md

 ## To do and to be fixed
 - properly comment the code
-- allow user to select points/components
+- allow user to select points/components (TO BE IMPROVED)
 - frequency response
 - bisection method to find zeroes on V-g plot (?)